 \myparatight{Attacker's goal} The attacker aims to conduct a \emph{malicious tool attack} on the tool ecosystem.
 Specifically, the attacker is a malicious tool developer who creates a malicious tool and uploads it to a tool platform, such as \texttt{mcpservers}~\citep{mcpservers}, \texttt{mcp.so}~\citep{mcpso}, and \texttt{skillsmp}~\citep{skillsmp}.
 When a user installs such a tool--often due to a deceptive description that claims to provide useful functionality--and the tool is invoked by an LLM agent, it can execute malicious actions that compromise the \emph{confidentiality}, \emph{integrity}, and/or \emph{availability} of both the LLM agent and the user.
 We propose a taxonomy of malicious tool behaviors based on the confidentiality–integrity–availability (CIA) triad, with further details provided in Section~\ref{sec:taxonomy}.

 \myparatight{Attacker's background knowledge} The attacker is assumed to have knowledge of the standardized communication protocols between tools and LLM agents (e.g., MCP and Skills), and can therefore implement malicious tools that conform to these protocols and upload them to a tool platform.
-In addition, because our attack automatically generates malicious tools using a coding LLM, we assume the attacker has access to a coding LLM that can be used to implement malicious tools.
-However, the attacker does not have access to the specific LLM agent used by the user or to the set of benign tools installed by the user.
+In addition, because our attack automatically generates malicious tools using a coding LLM, we assume the attacker has access to a coding LLM.
+However, the attacker does not have access to the specific LLM agent used by the user or to the user’s tasks.